viditagrawal56/viditagrawal56/README.md

 ### 🔭Currently Working on

 * Developing a Course Selling Website as I learn the MERN stack
-* Developing a Cross-Platform Auto-Zoom Camera using Flutter
+* Developing a Cross-Platform Auto-Zoom Camera app using Flutter

 ### 🌱 I’m currently learning